PiSupply/PiJuice/README.md

 ## Installing the software

 ### Installing on Buster
-The procedure below does not work (yet) for the recent Buster release.
+The procedure below does not work for the recent Buster release.
-The current (2019-06-27) 1.4 packages are not available in Buster yet.
+The current (2019-06-27) 1.4 packages are not available in Buster.
 To install them do the following:
 Edit the file /etc/apt/sources.list.d/raspi.list so it looks as follows:
 ```